 Q&A - Serving on the YNPN Triangle NC Board of Directors

 A. Don't let being new or having no previous board experience stop you from applying!
-This is one of the reasons why YNPN Triangle NC exists: to create a safe space to practice professional skills and gain the experience of serving on a board.
-The General Director position, created in 2016, can be considered an "entry-level" position and is meant to provide a gateway for board service.
-This is a perfect role for someone who is interested in being more involved in this chapter but is either unsure or not yet ready to take on the responsibility of managing their own committee.
+This is one of the reasons why YNPN Triangle NC exists to create a safe space to practice professional skills and gain the experience of serving on a board.

 A. Great question!
-We ask our board members to commit a minimum of 10 hours each month to YNPN Triangle NC (this number increases to 15 - 20 hours a month for Chairs).
-This includes attending monthly board meetings, committee meetings, and events.
+We ask our board members to commit a minimum of 10-20 hours each month to YNPN Triangle NC This includes attending monthly board meetings, committee meetings, and events.
 Here's a general breakdown of how our current board members spend their time each month:

-- Attending annual, two-day board retreat in January (approximately 10 hours total)
+- Attending annual board retreats (approximately 10 hours total)